baden03/print-o-matic/readme.txt

 Tags: print, print element, print shortcode, send to print, print button, print me, jQuery, print page, javascript, twinpictures, plugin oven
 Requires at least: 4.7
 Tested up to: 5.5-alpha-47838
-Stable tag: 1.7.13d
+Stable tag: 2.0-alpha-0524
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds the ability to print any post or post element using a simple [print-me] shortcode.
+Adds the ability to target print elements using a simple [print-me] shortcode.
 Extra jQuery Jedi love given to filled out forms.

 == Description ==
 Print-O-Matic adds the ability to print any post, page or page element by using a simple [print-me] shortcode.
 Bonus feature: filled out form elements are also printed using a kind of jQuery Jedi magic.
 A <a href='https://plugins.twinpictures.de/plugins/print-o-matic/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='https://wordpress.org/support/plugin/print-o-matic'>free community support</a>.